GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 !!! question "What do scaffolds look like?"

     In the example above, we used fragmented scaffolds as input files for VizBin.
 Take a look at what scaffolds look like with VizBin.
-You run follow the following code to generate input files for VizBin to visualise scaffolds.
+Run the following code to generate input files for VizBin to visualise scaffolds.

     !!! terminal "code"